9r3i/parser.js/README.md

 # parser
-Parse nesting URL query into object, and parse object into readable JSON string
+Parse nested URL query into object, and parse object into readable JSON string

+### Note
+This parses URL path and search query only, without protocol, hostname and hash

 # Usage (NodeJS)